Lake Michigan

 5. See the World’s Largest Cherry Pie Tin.
 Baked in 1976 for a cherry festival it won a world record.
 Now they have the tin pan on display.

-6. Shop in the charming downtown
+6. Shop the charming downtown.

 5. Restaurants